-The real estate industry continues to grow, both for the local market and Filipinos overseas, whether OFW's or those who have relatives who are citizens abroad, or who happen to be married to foreigners.
-For the local market, there remains a real demand for millions of houses that is still unserved.
-There is a trend towards providing more affordable packages in order to meet the real need of a wider market base other than targeting the high-end market which, although the market remains, has become more cautious, and has much less sales velocity and demands bigger upfront capital input.
-Currently we cater more to the middle-income residential market.
-Competition in pricing has become stiffer.
+Despite the looming COVID 19 pandemic, the real estate industry continues to thrive, both for the local market and Filipinos overseas, whether OFW's or those who have relatives who are citizens abroad, or who happen to be married to foreigners.
+For the local market, there remains a unhurried but steady demand for millions of houses that is still unserved.
+There is a trend towards providing more affordable packages in order to meet the real need of a wider market base instead of targeting the high-end market.
+Although it may be true that there is a high-end housing market, it has become more restrained, has less sales velocity and demands bigger upfront capital input.
+Currently we cater more to the middleincome residential market.
+Competition in pricing has become stiffer as well.
 We introduced more affordable house-and-lot packages whose prices and terms are easier for the wider market.
-Currently, our projects are mainly in Lapu-Lapu City, Cebu and in Iloilo

-City.
-The Company sees itself primarily as a developer of prime properties, not only in Metro Manila, but also in urban areas outside the capital, like Cebu and Iloilo.
+Currently, our projects are mainly in Lapu-Lapu City, Cebu, Iloilo City and recently in Malolos Bulacan.
+The Company sees itself primarily as a developer of prime properties, not only in Metro Manila, but also in urban areas outside the capital, like Cebu, Iloilo and Bulacan.
 The registrant also plans to extend operations in rapidly growing areas in the south and across the countryside as well.
 The Company believes there remains a large untapped market in these locations offering tremendous opportunities for high-value properties.
 These areas also offer less competitors and relatively less expensive land component.

-In Lapu-Lapu City, Cebu, our current major competitors and their projects are as follows: CEBU DEVELOPERS - (1) Primary Homes, Inc. - Projects: Brookefield, and Collinwood; and (2) MSY Holdings - Bayswater; NATIONAL DEVELOPERS - (1) Filinvest - Project: Aldea del Sol; (2) Camella Homes/Villar Group - Project: Montserrat.
+In Lapu-Lapu City, Cebu, our current major competitors and their projects are as follows: CEBU DEVELOPERS - (1) Primary Homes, Inc. - Projects: Brookefield, and Collinwood; and (2) MSY Holdings - Bayswater ; NATIONAL DEVELOPERS - (1) Filinvest - Project: Aldea del Sol; (2) Camella Homes/Villar Group - Project: Montserrat.
 The Cebu developers have the benefit of being familiar locally.
 Primary Homes is the sister company of Primary Structures which is an established construction company in Cebu and possibly the biggest construction company in Central and Southern Philippines.
 MSY Holdings, established in 2003 by Mariquita Salimbangon-Yeung, is a conglomerate engaged in landholdings and farming, memorial park development, resort and hotel development, and residential real estate.
 Filinvest and Camella/Villar Group are known developers in various market segments and categories all over the country.